hashicorp/vault-guides/operations/aws-kms-unseal-ha/terraform/README.md

 # Vault Autounseal using AWS KMS

 In this guide, we'll show an example of how to use Terraform to provision a cluster that can utilize an encryption key from AWS Key Management Services to unseal Vault.

 ## Overview
 Vault unseal operation either requires either a number of people who each possess a shard of a key, split by Shamir's Secret sharing algorithm, or protection of the master key via an HSM or cloud key management services (Google CKMS or AWS KMS).

 This guide has a guide on how to implement and use this feature in AWS.
 Included is a Terraform configuration that has the following features:
-* Ubuntu 16.04 LTS with Vault Enterprise (0.9.0+prem.hsm).
+* Ubuntu 20.04 LTS with Vault 1.x (1.6.3 for the update to the README)
 * An instance profile granting the AWS EC2 instance to a KMS key.
 * Vault configured with access to a KMS key.